torumakabe/HOL_Azure_CLI_Node/README.md

-# Material for Azure x-plat CLI and Node.js SDK Hands On Lab
+# Azure x-plat CLI and Node.js SDK Hands On Lab

 ## Objectives
 * Learn CLI & SDK for automation and efficient operation